pkuzan/aws-basics/lab/aws-basics.md

 * Scroll down and find the Outputs section.
 * Copy the value of the URL key to the clipboard.

-In your browser paste the URL.
+In your browser paste the load balancer URL.
 You will be presented with the same SSL certificate warning as before.
-Ignore the error and you should see a response similar to below.
+Ignore the warning and you should see a response similar to below.

 ```json
 {